Anuradha-Uggi/anuradha-uggi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is Anuradha, a PhD scholar in EE department at IIT Hyderabad.
 Prior to joinig PhD, I did my BTech in ECE dept. from RGUKT, IIIT, Basar.
-My current research focuses on developing efficient and accurate representation learning algorithms for Visual Place Recognition or Visual Geolocalization, which is critical for robot localization & navigation.
+My current research focuses on developing efficient and accurate representation learning algorithms for Visual Place Recognition or Visual Geolocalization, which is critical for robotic localization & navigation.
 In a nutshell, the default navigation aid that almost all of us and most autonomous navigation systems rely on is GPS/satellite signals.
 However, due to various practical reasons, these signals are often unavailable or unreliable.
 That is when, the vision-based navigation techniques that this research develops take up the job of GPS.
-It's easier said than done :).
+Nevertheless, it's easier said than done :).

-Anyhow, my broader interests include image processing, computer vision, machine learning, and deep learning.
+My broader interests include image processing, computer vision, machine learning, and deep learning.

 <!--
 #Specifically, I find representation learning, representation similarity analysis, image/video quality assessment, etc,. to be interesting.